Filippo-Venturini/course-asmd23-04-adv-prg-patterns/README.md

 First of all, using a DSL, the specification of the Sequence type is described, in particular: type, constructors, operations, and axioms.

+The following operations are defined: concat, filter, map, flatmap, fold and reduce.

 Then the specification is turned into a Scala trait, defining all the functionalities that a Sequence offers.
 Afterwards, two implementations are realized, one using the `Cons/Nil` approach, the other using `Scala List`.

 ### Cons/Nil implementation